How to Teach Teens About Money: 9 Tips Every Parent Should Know

 #4: Develop Smart Spending Habits

-One of the simplest habits to introduce is the 24-hour rule—waiting a full day before making a non-essential purchase.
+One of the simplest habits to introduce is the 24-hour rule, which is when you wait a full day before making a non-essential purchase.

 This encourages them to reflect on whether they truly need something or if it’s just an impulse.